Claims Process Information (to obtain benefits)

 **** Please keep in mind that if the livery driver did not sustain one of enumerated type of injuries that qualifies them for benefits from the Fund, then the no-fault carrier is responsible to pay no-fault benefits regardless of whether the livery driver was working at the time of the accident or not.
 Per Workers' Compensation Law Section 18-c(8) "An independent livery driver that sustains injury as a result of the use or operation of an automobile during a dispatch by an independent livery base may obtain recovery in accordance with article fifty-one of the insurance law, and shall not be entitled to workers' compensation benefits except as set forth in section one hundred sixty-ddd of the executive law.

-File your application for no-fault benefits with the claimant's no-fault insurance carrier and send the no-fault carrier a copy of the EC-101 form.
+Always remember that you must file your application for no-fault benefits with the no-fault insurance carrier for the vehicle you were operating within 30 days of the accident.
+Once you receive the EC-101 form, you should send the no-fault carrier a copy of the EC-101 form.
 The no-fault carrier is then obligated to pay no-fault benefits to the claimant.

-- If you receive a denial letter from your no-fault carrier or you receive delay letters and are unsure on how to proceed, contact the livery fund at firstname.lastname@example.org for more information.
+- If you receive a denial letter from your no-fault carrier you may file for arbitration with the American Arbitration Association, as per the information contained on your denial form.
+If you receive delay letters requesting further information in order to process your no-fault claim and are unsure on how to proceed, contact the livery fund via email at firstname.lastname@example.org for more information or submit your question by clicking here.

 - If you believe the insurance carrier is improperly delaying the payment of benefits or has improperly denied your claim, you may file a complaint with the New York State Department of Financials Services by clicking here.